Conference Description

 Accreditation

-In support of improving patient care, MedStar Health is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.
+In support of improving patient care, this activity has been planned and implemented by MedStar Health and Wound Healing Foundation.
+MedStar Health is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Credit Designation

-Occupational Therapists: This continuing education program has been approved by the Maryland Board of Occupational Therapy Practice for up to 15.50 contact hours.
+Occupational Therapists: This continuing education program has been approved by the Maryland Board of Occupational Therapy Practice for 20.75 contact hours applying to occupational therapy principles and procedures (COMAR 10.46.04.02 (7)(8)) for the completion of this program.
+The course number is 2026:0014 expiring on 12/31/2026.